 Ready in under 20 minutes, this Tuna Pea Pasta is a light, healthy, pasta with tuna recipe made with fresh herbs, canned tuna, and sweet peas.
 It is so easy to make and a family favorite that can be served hot or cold or for lunch or dinner!

 Love Peas and Pasta?
 Try our Pea Pancetta Pasta, next!

 If ever you need to know the value of a dish, just give it to a 5-year-old.
 Luckily, I happen to have a very opinioned one around who declared this pasta with tuna recipe her favorite.
 If that's not a glowing recommendation for our latest Tuna Pea Pasta, then I don't know what is!

 My kids love it because of the tuna and pasta.
-I love it because it is light, healthy, packed full of peas, delicious served hot or cold, annnnnd ready in just 15 minutes!
+I love it because it is light, healthy, packed full of peas, delicious served hot or cold, annnnnd ready in under 20 minutes!
 It is our new favorite, fast, pasta of the summer!

-- Pasta - My favorite for this recipe is a farfalle, bu you can use your own favorite!
+- Pasta - My favorite for this recipe is a farfalle, but you can use your own favorite!
 Even better, you know you can always make your own!
 No time to make your own?
-No problem, jus use your favorite brand!
+No problem, just use your favorite brand!

 - Tuna - We love this tuna pasta packed with albacore tuna.